 Recognizing the interests and contributions of Thomas J. Watson, Sr., who was the founder of International Business Machines Corp. (widely known as IBM), the Thomas J. Watson Fellowship emphasizes education and world affairs.
 This one-year grant affords college graduates a year of truly independent study and travel outside the United States.
 The program aims to "enhance their capacity for resourcefulness, imagination, openness, and leadership and to foster their humane and effective participation in the world community."
 Since 1968 more than 2,300 awards have been granted.

 Applicants from a diverse range of backgrounds and academic disciplines are welcome.
-Up to 40 Watson Fellows are selected from among the approximately 195 candidates nominated by the participating institutions each year.
+Watson Fellows are selected from among the approximately 195 candidates nominated by the participating institutions each year.

 Who May Apply

 Graduating seniors may apply for the fellowship (including December grads.).
 It is open to both US citizens and international students.

 Applicants come from a variety of academic disciplines and personal interests.

 The award amount for the Thomas J. Watson Fellowship is $28,000 for one year of independent travel.
 The travel year begins in August following graduation.

 Application Requirements and Deadline